donadam2015/TradeItIosTicketSDKLib/README.md

     [TradeItTicketController showPortfolioWithApiKey: @"tradeit-test-api-key" viewController: self accountNumber: self.selectedAccountNumber];
     }

-##If you would like to pull in a users holdings/portfolio data to screens outside of the SDK, then use the code below.
-Note that this code will launch the authentication flow and handle any security questions if the user is not already authenticated.
+#### If you would like to pull in a users holdings/portfolio data to screens outside of the SDK, then use the code below.
+Note: that this code will launch the authentication flow and handle any security questions if the user is not already authenticated.

     - [TradeItTicketController getSessions: self withApiKey:@"tradeit-test-api-key"
         onCompletion:^(NSArray *sessions) {